Sarvandani/Calculator/README.md

 # Calculator

-This professional calculator is a versatile JavaScript application designed to perform a wide range of mathematical calculations.
+This professional calculator is a versatile JavaScript and html application designed to perform a wide range of mathematical calculations.
 To use this calculator, simply execute the 'calculator.html' file in your browser, and you'll have access to the following features:

 Basic arithmetic operations: Addition (+), subtraction (-), multiplication (*), and division (/).
 Trigonometric functions: Sine (sin), Arcsine (arcsin), Cosine (cos), and Arccosine (arccos).